MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 2. Verify that the CoreServicesVnet, ManufacturingVnet, and ResearchVnet are listed.

-3. Note that Azure creates NetworkWatchers for each region that you use.

-4. Select **CoreServicesVnet**.
+3 Select **CoreServicesVnet**.

-5. In CoreServicesVnet, under **Settings**, select **Subnets**.
+4. In CoreServicesVnet, under **Settings**, select **Subnets**.

-6. In CoreServicesVnet | Subnets, verify that the subnets you created are listed, and that the IP address ranges are correct.
+5. In CoreServicesVnet | Subnets, verify that the subnets you created are listed, and that the IP address ranges are correct.

    ![List of subnets in CoreServicesVnet.](../media/verify-subnets-annotated.png)

-7. Repeat steps 4 -6 for each VNet.
+6. Repeat steps 3 - 5 for each VNet.

 Congratulations!
 You have successfully created a resource group, three VNets, and their associated subnets.